SirNathanJF/SirNathanJF/README.md

 - 👋 Hi, I’m @SirNathanJF
 - 👀 I’m interested in ... coding and learning web/software development!
 I also love dogs and bees and if I am not working or playing video games I am outside!
 - 🌱 I’m currently learning ...
-ReactJS and associated frameworks.
+Angular 13 and associated libraries.
 - 💞️ I’m looking to collaborate on ...
 I am new in my development career, but I am happy to lend a hand wherever I can in order to get more experience!
 - 📫 How to reach me ... nathanflessner1@gmail.com